 I can’t help but notice that nearly every other apple crumble recipe calls for peeled apples.
 And to be honest, we used to peel our apples too.
 Then, one day, in a moment of laziness, we decided to see what would happen if we didn’t.

-Sure enough, it was just as good, and a bit more colourful.
+Sure enough, it was just as good and a bit more colorful.
 And, because we chopped the apple into small enough cubes, the skin didn’t seem tough or get caught in our teeth.

 More importantly, we maintain the nutrients that are held in the apple skin.

 This recipe was contributed to Kibitz Spot by Sarah Albom.